Build Your Credit Score in Canada: Newcomer Checklist (2026)

 Credit utilization (approximately 30%)

 Credit utilization is how much of your available credit you are currently using [2].
-FCAC recommends keeping utilization below 30% [2].
+FCAC recommends keeping utilization below 30% of your total available credit [2].

 Example: If you have a $5,000 credit limit and carry a $1,000 balance, your utilization is 20% - this is good.
 If you carry $4,500, your utilization is 90% - this will hurt your score.